xanoxt/api-docs/whitepapers/cyber•Chain.md

 Step 5: High quality data feeds (or lazy oracles) are available for a consensus engine of search engine (thus cyber•rank can be continuously improved) and everybody on the planet.

 We call this type of oracles lazy because they don't require strict rules of validation by the expense of reducing the level of accuracy (but still enough to reason with high level of assurance).
 Also they are lazy because the don't require to think about monetization for participants rather consensus engine print rewards based on valuation of subjective contributions.
-This approach is superior to Ledgys [] than reporters should sell data pieces using costly Ethereum storage.
+This approach is superior to Ledgys [] than reporters should sell encrypted data pieces using costly Ethereum storage.

 The most obvious use cases for Lazy Oracles